Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

-The discovery of several carcinogenic impurities in high blood pressure medications has sparked one of the largest prescription drugs recalls in years.
-Valsartan and Losartan are two of the most widely prescribed medications to treat high blood pressure.
+The discovery of several carcinogenic impurities in high blood pressure medications has sparked one of the largest prescription drug recalls in years.
+Valsartan is one of the most widely prescribed medications to treat high blood pressure.
 In addition to hypertension, both drugs treat patients with heart failure and those who have experienced a heart attack.
 Despite their widespread use, a valsartan recall went into effect in July 2018 because of traceable amounts of the carcinogen (N-Nitrosodimethylamine) NDMA.
-The valsartan recall quickly expanded to include Losartan products as well.
-The Carlson Law Firm is currently investigating several claims that valsartan and losartan led to cancer.
-If you have received a tumor, cancer or liver damage diagnosis after taking valsartan or losartan, contact us.
+The Carlson Law Firm is currently investigating several claims that valsartan led to cancer.
+If you have received a tumor, cancer or liver damage diagnosis after taking valsartan, contact us.
 We can help you file a valsartan recall lawsuit.

 For more than 40 years, The Carlson Law Firm has represented thousands of people against the negligence of big pharmaceutical companies.
 In many cases, businesses put profits over the health and safety of the people their medications are supposed to help.
 This is never OK.
 Civil lawsuits against companies that don’t prioritize your safety are a deterrent for wrongdoing and serve as a way to ensure that companies are held accountable.
 These lawsuits also ensure that you are getting the justice you deserve for any damages the drug caused you.

-If you received a cancer or liver damage diagnosis after taking Valsartan or Losartan, contact us to schedule a free, no-obligation consultation.
+If you received a cancer or liver damage diagnosis after taking Valsartan, contact us to schedule a free, no-obligation consultation.

 When did the High Blood Pressure Medication Recall Begin?